ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 chkconfig httpd on
 ```

-**Note this does not work when using a CHOP laptop, confirm IP browser viewing on mobile or elsewhere**
+**Note:** this does not work when using a CHOP laptop, confirm IP browser viewing on mobile or elsewhere

 Steps taken in this lab: